NCERT Solutions Class 11 English Glory at Twilight – Free PDF Download

 1. How is Satyajit’s financial crash introduced to the reader?

 Satyajit has a huge list of refusals.
 He was working on quitting some habits like smoking.
 This dawned on him when he was about to smoke while travelling in a train.
 He gave a second thought while reaching out for cigarettes.
 As it was a difficult time for him, he had rationed all his habits.
 He was not able to afford the unrestricted luxury.
-He was shaken by the dark reality that the fortune wheel did not favour him.
+He was shaken by the dark reality that fortune did not favour him.

 2. Comment on the way in which the story is narrated from Satyajit’s perspective.

 In the story, Satyajit is completely biased in showcasing his opinions.
 The entire story can be presented as a diary entry.
 The narration here is in a continuously justifying tone.
 Satyajit describes himself in every situation in the story – be it a regretful feeling for not providing the forgerer with another chance or feeling happy for being considered as God by his hosts.
 The way he revealed how failure hits faster than success shows the broken condition of his soul and spirit.
 He explains the fact that the tempo of failure is faster than that of success.
 His thoughts to forgive a man who committed forgery, considering himself stupid for arriving at an occasion where Srinath and his family members expected money from him to get his other daughters married rather than gifting the fish pond and the house to his own family.